Geology of Kansas: Paleozoic Era

 The oldest rocks at the surface in Kansas are Mississippian rocks that consist of limestones, shale, dolomite, chert, sandstones, and siltstones.
 The Mississippian consisted of an environment similar to present.
-Fast moving streams and rivers cut into the limestone bedrock, and in some places, create caverns and sinkholes.
+Fast-moving streams and rivers cut into the limestone bedrock, and in some places, create caverns and sinkholes.
 Pennsylvanian rocks consist predominantly of alternating marine and non-marine shales and limestones with some sandstone, coal, chert, and conglomerate.
-The Pennsylvanian was a time that the region that is now eastern Kansas stayed nearly at sea level.
+The Pennsylvanian was a time when the region that is now eastern Kansas stayed nearly at sea level.
 Between the transgression and regression of the seas, swamps, and bogs formed, depositing dead vegetation and later, after burial under younger sediments, this dead vegetation formed into coal.
 Permian rocks predominantly consist of limestones, shales, and evaporites.
 The Permian in Kansas began as an environment consisting of warm, shallow seas.
 As the Permian progressed, the climate became very dry and the seas began to subside, creating bodies of water shut off from the open seas, in turn creating areas for the generation of dark shales and evaporite minerals such as halite and gypsum as the waters evaporated.
 The end of the Permian marks the largest extinction period in Earth's history; over 90% of all life disappeared.

 Mesozoic Era

-Mesozoic rocks at the surface in Kansas consist predominantly of rocks from the Cretaceous.
-A relatively small outcrop of Jurassic sediments are exposed in the southwest corner of the state.
+Mesozoic rocks at the surface of Kansas consist predominantly of rocks from the Cretaceous.
+A relatively small outcrop of Jurassic sediments is exposed in the southwest corner of the state.
 Cretaceous age rocks consist of limestone, chalk, shale, and sandstone.
 The Cretaceous in Kansas was an open ocean or sea environment dominated by microscopic marine plants and animals that floated or swam near the surface of this ancient water body.
 As these microscopic creatures died, they sank to the bottom, formed a soft, limy ooze, and would preserve any larger creatures that died and sank into it.

 Cenozoic Era

 Cenozoic rocks at the surface were formed during the Paleogene, Neogene, and Quaternary periods.
 Paleogene to Neogene rocks in Kansas consist of river silt, sand, freshwater limestones, and some volcanic ash derived from eruptions in the western United States.
 Near the beginning of the Paleogene, the Rocky Mountains were formed, as were the streams and rivers heading eastward out from the mountains into Kansas.
 Over 60 million years of erosion, the Rocky Mountains created a wedge of material extending to the Flint Hills of eastern Kansas.
-Quaternary rocks in Kansas consist of these: glacial drift; river silt, sand, and gravel; dune sand; and wind blown silt.
+Quaternary rocks in Kansas consist of these: glacial drift; river silt, sand, and gravel; dune sand; and wind-blown silt.
 The Quaternary Period in western Kansas was very similar to the Neogene, continual erosion of the Rocky Mountains deposited additional sediments.